epingchris/ex_ante_forecast/README.md

-This R script receives the output of the TMF implementation (https://github.com/quantifyearth/tmf-implementation), and calculates the baseline deforestation and carbon loss.
+This R repository receives the output of the TMF implementation (https://github.com/quantifyearth/tmf-implementation) for N REDD+ projects to be analysed, and calculates the baseline deforestation and carbon loss, generates additionality forecast and evaluates overclaiming risk.
 The baseline is currently based on the set M (matches.parquet), and is subject to change in the future.

+The core script, forecast.R, contains the following five parts:
+0. Setup
+A. Obtain observed additionality
+B. Predict deforestation probability of baseline pixels using logistic regression
+C. Calculate boostrapped baseline C loss
+D. Generate additionality forecast and estimate overclaiming risk

 It requires the following input variables to read TMF implementation output and other data.
-All variables are vectors containing one value for each project to be analysed:
+All variables are vectors of length N (number of projects to be analysed):

 1. projects: character, an index of all projects to be analysed; it could be the projects' VCS ID or customised (e.g. simply a series of integers)